The relationship between a physician and patient is a significant one.

 To explore your options, meet with an attorney from Berkowitz and Hanna, LLC.
 Our malpractice team can help determine if you have a valid malpractice case and we will aggressively represent your right to compensation.

 Contact Berkowitz and Hanna, LLC to schedule your free case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.